HenrikBengtsson/jottr.org/content/post/2025-07-14-dofuture-everywhere.md

 In additions, it is possible to make:

- * Parallel random number generation (RNG) be done via consistently via Futureverse, also when `%dopar%` is used
+ * Parallel random number generation (RNG) be done consistently via Futureverse, also when `%dopar%` is used

  * Get near-live progress updates via the **[progressr]** package, also when `%dopar%` is used